Senior Citizens

 In June of 2004, the Township Council led the official grand opening of the Senior Center.
 This occasion was in large part a result of the efforts of the Senior Advisory Board who had worked diligently to acquire a dedicated building to house senior programs and services.

 Since that time numerous renovations and additions have been made to Cranberry Hall with funds provided by the Burlington County Community Development Block Grant Program and the Township.
-Ten years later we celebrate the most recent of these improvements that include the fully functional kitchen, totally refurbished bathrooms and exterior enhancements, which include new light fixtures, doors, siding and a protective portico over the front entrance; and the new street lights in the newly renovated and expanded parking lot.
+Twenty years later we celebrate the improvements that include a fully functional kitchen, totally refurbished accessible restrooms, and exterior enhancements, which include light fixtures, doors, siding and a protective portico over the front handicapped ramp entrance; street lights in the newly renovated and expanded parking lot, and improved and expanded walkways and picnic areas in adjoining Dr. Still Park.

 Other Senior Citizens Resources & Activities